Attribute Restoration Framework for Anomaly Detection: Experiments

-In this part, we study the contribution of the proposed components of ARNet independently.
+We study the contribution of the proposed components of ARNet independently.
 Table~\ref{tal:AUC_ablation} shows experimental results of ablation study on CIFAR-10.
 It shows that both graying and random rotation operations improve the performance significantly, especially the random rotation operation.
 Table~\ref{tal:AUC_loss} shows the ablation study about the selection of restoration loss.
 It proves that using $\ell_2$ loss as training loss and using $\ell_1$ loss to calculate restoration error performs the best.
 Through the ablation study, we claim that the attribute erasing operations, network architecture and the loss function we used all have independent contributions to boost the model performance.

-We use image scaling to study the degradation problem of the ARNet caused by ill-selected attribute erasing operation.
-Downsampling of images can delete part of the image information.
-However, the second assumption is not met since the deleted pixel-level information can be inferred from neighboring pixels and this rule is the same between normal and anomalous data.
-We test on CIFAR10 with a 0.5x scaling and obtain 58.8\% AUROC for ARNet, while that of AE is 59.3\%, showing that the ARNet degenerates into a vanilla AE with ill-selected attribute erasing operation.
+We use the image scaling to study the degradation problem of the ARNet caused by ill-selected attribute erasing operation.
+Downsampling of images can delete part of the image information, but it is not correlated to any object attributes.
+It will lead the model to learn a linear interpolation process in which both normal and anomalous data can be restored easily by inferring from neighboring pixels.
+Thus, this operation cannot remove any attribute which satisfies the assumptions introduced in Section~\ref{method}.
+In this case, the AEM module is not functional and the ARNet will degrade into a vanilla AE.
+We test on CIFAR-10 with a 0.5x scaling and obtain 58.8\% AUROC for ARNet, while that of AE is 59.3\%, showing that the ARNet indeed degenerates into a vanilla AE with ill-selected attribute erasing operation.